PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - **Word of mouth mindset:** By IPO, we want to have built a hugely successful company driven primarily by word of mouth, rather than technical paid ads, or brand/PR.

-- **Speed:** We want to be hyper-reactive, low process, and reliant on other teams as little as possible to ship things.
+- **Speed:** We want to be reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.

 #### Tactics